MorisPorteza/Library-Book-Management-System/README.md

 ## Features
 - Main menu handled using switch-case
-- Add new books with default status "Available" (maximum of 5 books)
+- Add new books with default status "Available"
 - Update book status between "Available" and "Borrowed"
 - Display all stored books with title and status
 - Generate a report showing total, available, and borrowed books